 Erg Chebbi Dunes are located on the southeastern part of Morocco just aside from the Algerian border.
 From my house and back, the trip was roughly 100 km / 62 miles.

 When biking Sahara Desert, the weather conditions can be very tough due to the dry air, strong direct Sun, harsh terrain and strong chilly winds.

-This trip is not as easy at it seems, because it is very easy to dehydrate, get thirsty and tired.
+This trip is not as easy as it seems, because it is very easy to dehydrate, get thirsty and tired.
 Exhaustion and fatigue strike fast.
-But the exoticism of the travel is remarkable.
+But the exoticism of travel is remarkable.

-Traveling with a mountain bike in Sahara Desert, along with dunes and camels is a fantastic way to enjoy life while traveling independently in Morocco.
+Traveling by mountain bike in the Sahara Desert, along with dunes and camels is a fantastic way to enjoy life while traveling independently in Morocco.

-The reason of this page is to motivate you to discover the region where you live.
-Usually we have so many nice places around our home, that we can just go and enjoy traveling with bicycle – relaxing and enjoying life.
+The reason for this page is to motivate you to discover the region where you live.
+Usually, we have so many nice places around our home, that we can just go and enjoy traveling with a bicycle – relaxing and enjoying life.